AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/create-and-manage-teams/configure-the-done-button-for-issues.md

 # Configure the Done button for issues

 The Done button can automatically set the status of a task or an issue.
-By default, Adobe Workfront&nbsp;marks an issue as Resolved when an assignee clicks Done on their work item.
+By default, Adobe Workfront marks an issue as Resolved when an assignee clicks Done on their work item.

 ## Overview

-&nbsp;Users with certain permissions can configure the Done button to reflect certain statuses in the system.
+Users with certain permissions can configure the Done button to reflect certain statuses in the system.
 There are 3 different ways the Done button works for issues in Workfront:

 * If the user has an assigned Home Team, a Workfront administrator or a user with a Plan license can configure the Done button to reflect certain statuses for team members.
 See [Configure the Done button for a Team](#configure-the-done-button-for-a-team) in this article.
 * If the user does not have a Home Team assigned, the Done button for issues is tied to a system-generated Resolved status that has the three-letter code RLV.
 There are no configuration options available in this scenario.
 The Done button automatically defaults to this status.